-33-4302.
-Scholarships -- State aid.
+33-4302. armed forces and public safety officer scholarships.
 (1) The following individuals shall be eligible for the scholarship program provided for herein:

 (a) Any spouse or child of any Idaho citizen who, while such person is or was a resident of the state of Idaho, has been determined by the federal government to be a prisoner of war or missing in action; or to have died of, or become totally and permanently disabled by, injuries or wounds sustained in action in any area of armed conflict in which the United States is a party; and